-See, as it is, I write about Sarah’s LEGO collection, oh, I don’t know, all the time?
+See, as it is, I write about Ashar’s LEGO collection, oh, I don’t know, all the time?
 So I’m clearly a big promoter!

 And, in cool both-sides-of-the-family history, she also gets to play with some of the LEGOs from Chris’s childhood every time we go visit his mom, who saved them in a shoebox for the grandkids to play with!

 Minifigures are probably our biggest specific LEGO love.
-This is just a small sampling of Sarah’s collection; there are tons and tons more out where she’s playing with them!
+This is just a small sampling of Ashar’s collection; there are tons and tons more out where she’s playing with them!

 They’ve worked out great, because we can act out almost anything.
 Reading Percy Jackson and the Olympians’ The Lightning Thief?
 Need a Minotaur?
 WE HAVE A MINOTAUR.
 Suddenly need to replicate Godzilla’s takeover of Japan?
 WE HAVE GODZILLA.
 It’s pretty cool.
 And maybe just a little scary.

 Yes, two sets of blocks on the list of a 13-year-old’s “toys.”